About Our Residency Program

-A five-year residency program that includes one general surgery year followed by world-class training in general urology, endourology/stone disease, neuro-urology, urologic oncology, infertility and pediatric urology
+A five-year residency program with world-class training in general urology, endourology/stone disease, neuro-urology, urologic oncology, reconstruction and pediatric urology

 Please note that PGY rotations are subject to change based on ACGME requirements and resident complements.